SalonenTeemu/simple-android-applications/README.md

 ## gps

-With this application, you can check where you are on the map as well as add markers to places you have visited before.
+This application allows you to check where you are on the map as well as add markers to places you have visited before.

 ## pedometer